In this article we cover-

 If the customer already used the store credit

-If the customer has already used the store credit they've received on the order that you issued a refund on, the following will happen-
+If the customer has already used the store credit they've received on the order that you issued a refund on, the reward amount will be deducted according to the updated amount of the purchase after the refund was made, and to the conditions on your workflow.

 To exclude customers with the Fraud tag from receiving rewards, simply add a tag condition to your workflow -